 The objects falling freely due to the force of gravitation tend to develop momentum.
 This momentum remains constant if a constant velocity is maintained.
 If the object hits an obstacle or undergoes a change in velocity by any means, it is prone to develop a change in momentum.
 This change in momentum leads to the development of an impact force.
 This impact force has a different effect on different objects.
 The brittle object tends to break, while the object with a greater tensile strength might get deformed.

-The cycles and other bikes exert a considerable amount of impact force while landing vertically from a certain height.
+Bicycles and motorbikes exert a considerable amount of impact force while landing vertically from a certain height.
 This can hurt the rider and can also cause damage to the bike.
 However, it can be easily avoided by employing suspension in bikes.
-The bikes used in such applications are designed in order to increase the time over which the change in momentum takes place.
-The suspension system of the vehicle allows the vertical momentum to change over greater time and decrease the impact force.
-Thereby, allowing a safe landing to the rider.
+Off-roading bikes are designed in a manner that they are able to increase the time over which the change in momentum takes place.
+The suspension system of the vehicle allows the vertical momentum to change over greater time than the vehicles that do not have any suspension system, and it decreases the effect of impact force, thereby allowing a safe landing to the rider.

 7. Catching a Ball